h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 - ``H2O_KUBERNETES_SERVICE_DNS`` - (Required) Specify the H2O Kubernetes Service DNS to enable H2O node discovery via DNS.
 This is crucial for the clustering to work.
 The format usually follows the ``<service-name>.<project-name>.svc.cluster.local`` pattern.
 This must be modified to match the name of the headless service created.
 - ``H2O_NODE_LOOKUP_TIMEOUT`` - (Optional) The node lookup constraint.
 Specify the time before the node lookup times out.
 (Defaults to 3 minutes.)
 - ``H2O_NODE_EXPECTED_COUNT`` - (Optional) The node lookup constraint.
 This is the expected number of H2O pods to be discovered.
 (Defaults to 3.)

+There are official H2O Docker images available in Docker hub: `h2oai/h2o-open-source-k8s:<tagname>`.
+Please make sure to replace the `<tagname>` placeholder with a valid tag, e.g. `latest` for latest release or `nightly` for bleeding-edge.
+For more informatino, please visit official `H2O Docker Hub Page <https://hub.docker.com/r/h2oai/h2o-open-source-k8s>`__.

+1. `H2O_KUBERNETES_SERVICE_DNS` - **[MANDATORY]** Crucial for the clustering to work.
+The format usually follows the `<service-name>.<project-name>.svc.cluster.local` pattern.
+This setting enables H2O node discovery via DNS.
+  It must be modified to match the name of the headless service created.
+Also, pay attention to the rest of the address to match the specifics of your Kubernetes implementation.
+1. `H2O_NODE_LOOKUP_TIMEOUT` - **[OPTIONAL]** Node lookup constraint.
+Time before the node lookup is ended.
+1. `H2O_NODE_EXPECTED_COUNT` - **[OPTIONAL]** Node lookup constraint.
+Expected number of H2O pods to be discovered.
+1. `H2O_KUBERNETES_API_PORT` - **[OPTIONAL]** Port for Kubernetes API checks to listen on.
+Defaults to 8080.

+If none of the optional lookup constraints is specified, a sensible default node lookup timeout will be set - currently defaults to 3 minutes.
+If any of the lookup constraints are defined, the H2O node lookup is terminated on whichever condition is met first.

 Exposing the H2O Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~